mm80843/T3.5/docs/Benef/PBN__Benef_34.md

 # __Financial relief__

-## Name of the Benefit

-Government financial support helps SMEs with their financial burdens and aids in their survival and recovery during the crisis.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can invest in cash transfer programs, which can lead to improved asset values in the long-term through the reduction of violence and its negative impacts on individuals and communities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_34.md)